Shaping Direct Light & Fall Off

 While that is often what you’ll be thinking of when making a skin contrast correction, the techniques of adding more direct light or adding more shadow can actually have an added benefit.

-Making someone who has bad skin tone look better!
+Making someone who has a bad skin tone look better!

 As you’ll see in the video below, the subject in the shot skin tone that is difficult to correct.